 - Each studio apartment will include a bedroom, kitchenette and ensuite bathroom.
 It will also include a rooftop space and garden/green area and internal communal space that promotes interaction amongst the residents.

 City of Melbourne and Victorian Government partnership – improving coordination of homelessness services

 - The number of people sleeping rough in the city has been increasing.
 City of Melbourne’s StreetCount survey recorded 112 people sleeping rough in 2008, and this increased to 279 in 2018.

 - The City of Melbourne and the Department of Families, Fairness and Housing (DFFH) have been working in partnership to reduce the number of people sleeping rough in and around Melbourne’s CBD for many years, including through the successful Melbourne Service Coordination (MSC) project which was founded in 2015.

 - The MSC project brings together representatives from 14 agencies who work with people sleeping rough in the central city.
 The program coordinates services for rough sleepers, linking people to suitable support and homelessness agencies and ultimately aiming to provide a way from living on the streets and into permanent housing.
 MSC consists of specialist workers from a variety of services who work directly with people experiencing homelessness.
 The support these services offer include: housing, health, mental health specialists, youth specific and other relevant support programs.

 - In April 2020 the Melbourne By Name List (BNL) was established.
 This is a point in time tool that measures the level of homelessness within the municipality and monitors people on a case by case basis.

-- As of June 2021, the City of Melbourne’s BNL includes 296 people who are actively homeless, 75 of whom are identified as sleeping rough in the CBD.
+- As of June 2022, the City of Melbourne’s BNL includes approximately 300 people who are actively homeless.